shawnusaf/MELODIES-MONET/docs/users_guide/supported_datasets.rst

 Aircraft, Sonde, Mobile, and Ground Campaign Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Pairing capabilities include time, horizontal, and vertical interpolation.
+Horizontal interpolation uses the nearest neighbor approach.
+Vertical interpolation uses linear interpolation and nearest neighbor for extrapolation with a warning if users are pairing points above the model top, which is not recommended.
 Users can evaluate aircraft data, ozonesonde data, mobile or walking data, and single ground site data.
 To use these options in MELODIES MONET specify "obs_type" equal to "aircraft", "ozone_sonder", "mobile", or "ground" in your YAML file.
 The table below describes these options in more detail.
 Available datafile formats include NetCDF, ICARTT, and CSV.